Valid as of 3 August 2020

 Citycon will respond to the queries of investors, analysts and the media by telephone or e-mail as soon as practically possible, however, noting the restrictions following from the silent period described below.

-Citycon organises a capital markets day regularly to provide investors and analysts monitoring the company with background information and insight into the company’s operations.
-The webcast of the event can be watched online and the recording of the event as well as key materials will beavailable on Citycon’s website afterwards.
+Citycon organizes a capital markets day regularly to provide investors and analysts monitoring the company with background information and insight into the company’s operations.
+The webcast of the event can be watched online and the recording of the event as well as key materials will be available on Citycon’s website afterwards.

 Citycon proactively meets capital market participants and the media.
-The company’s VP, IR and Communications manages such events.
+The company’s IR Officer(s) manages such events.
 In addition, Citycon participates in events for institutional and private investors with its partners, such as banks.